AmanKrr/A-MultiLayout-Splitter/README.md

 ### Note:

-Please note that the documentation for this project is currently a work in progress and needs updates.
-Kindly follow the instructions provided below in the README for usage and guidance.
+This project is actively maintained, and the documentation is regularly updated.
+For now, the examples and guidance provided here should help you get started.

 ### Basic Example